On Tuesday July 20, 2021, the Board of Supervisors unanimously passed the permanent Shared Spaces legislation.

 Roadway Shared Spaces

-- Community Event, neighborhood-led, free and open to the neighborhood event.
-These events are not approved by staff.
-Instead, they will be approved through the existing ISCOTT process, which includes membership of key departments, including SFPD, SFFD, SFMTA, Public Works, and others.
+- Community Event or Recurring Event, neighborhood-led, free and open to the public.
+These events are approved through the existing ISCOTT process, which includes membership of key departments, including SFPD, SFFD, SFMTA, Public Works, and others.

 Private Property Shared Spaces